pebblecode/pebblecode.com/README.md

     npm install -g nodemon

-Then instead of starting the server with
+Then instead of starting the server with `node app.js`, run

-    node app.js

-Do

     nodemon app.js